ayamahmod/swvl-challenge/README.md

  1. Install & Start MongoDB.
  2. Install Node.js.
  3. cd into the project directory & run: `npm install`
+ 4. Copy .env.example to .env, and change the embed your ports numbers.
- 4. run authorization-control.js by the following command:
+ 5. Start the microservice by the following command:

-  `node authorization-control.js <port number to listen on> <MongoDB port>`
+  `npm start`